YuehWu1994/Your-Chatbot-Teacher/README.md

 # Your Chatbot Teacher
 This is the final project of Statistical Natural Language Processing in Winter 2019.
-We developed a chatbot that could perform dialogue based on seq2seq text generation and information retrieval
+We developed a chatbot that could perform dialogue based on seq2seq text generation and information retrieval.
+Please check our [Final Report](https://github.com/YuehWu1994/Your-Chatbot-Teacher/blob/master/Final%20Report.pdf) for design logic, performance and evaluation.

 ## Instruction